• Skip to primary navigation

 A stack of peanut butter pretzel bars

 These peanut butter pretzel bars are the perfect combination of salty and sweet and are super easy to make.
-You’ll love this no bake dessert that only requires 5 ingredients to make including pretzels, peanut butter and chocolate.
-Plus they are ready in just 30 minutes!
+You’ll love that this no bake dessert only requires 5 ingredients to make and these bars are ready in just 30 minutes!

 Peanut butter pretzel bars topped with chocolate and crushed pretzels.